Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs. Such plates are often found by mudlarks on the Thames foreshore.

 We turned to Kabir, an artist and master metal-caster, who makes works intended to last way into the distant future.

 His previous works transformed bronze casts of everyday objects – plastic bottles, lampshades, cutlery, toys – into anthropogenic (human-made) fossils, by burying them in artificial stone, and then excavating them again.
-Viewers are left to puzzle out what the original objects might have been, prompting reflection on the environmental legacy of our throwaway consumer culture.
+Viewers were left to puzzle out what the original objects might have been, prompting reflection on the environmental legacy of our throwaway consumer culture.

 For the exhibition, we invited Kabir to make a new work on objects that might survive in the anaerobic (oxygen-free) mud of the Thames.

 His curiosity was captured by a hire bike.
-While often touted as an eco-friendly option for city transport, these bikes have sparked controversy with complaints of ‘littering the pavement’ and being dumped in London’s waterways.
+While often touted as an eco-friendly option for city transport, these bikes have sparked controversy with complaints of littering the pavement and being dumped in London’s waterways.

 Pedalling through time

 Annually, over 100 bikes get thrown into London canals, causing pollution and risk to wildlife and boats.
-The Canals and Rivers Trust happily provided Kabir with such a bike recovered from London Docks for his artwork.
+The Canals and Rivers Trust provided Kabir with such a bike recovered from London Docks for his artwork.

 Velocipede joins a long and illustrious line-up of artwork made out of bicycles, including Pablo Picasso (Bull’s Head, 1942) and Marcel Duchamp (Bicycle Wheel, 1951).